coldstar1993/Voracle/README.md

 ## How to run Voracle Locally
+At the very beginning, use node:v16.13.0, which is the best.

 Currently, There are fixed amount(=3) of **Voracle Fetcher**  registered into the **Voracle Contract**, which you could directly find inside the  contract file *Voracle.ts*.
 Therefore, During Mina Activity, You could easily boot the whole Voracle Service Locally.

 The below are the key pairs respectively for each **Voracle Fetcher**